 By Thomas Hubl, in Israel

-- We are making available for free three video Dharma Talk series that offer guidance for facing our fears, including our fear of death, and being a light for ourselves and others by taking challenges as the path.
+- Watch free three video Dharma Talk series that offer guidance for facing our fears, including our fear of death, and being a light for ourselves and others by taking challenges as the path.

-- Our Meditation Month videos and articles are also free and will continue to be released throughout March.
+- Our Meditation Month videos and articles will remain free and accessible to all.

 - A list of resources for parents and children is available on mindfulness teacher Susan Kaiser Greenland’s website.